Otto Hermann Kahn: Boat owner

 In 1927, Kahn commissioned German boat builder Lürssen to build a high-speed motor yacht for use on the river Rhine and in the North Sea.
 Designed using a classical round bottomed hull, she had a composite wooden plank over alloy metal frame structure.
 But innovative hull design meant that her hull flattened towards the rear third, and with her three 500 hp Maybach engines positioned forward in her 22.5 m hull, the resultant counterbalance and high power gave her a 34-knot top speed, the highest in her class for the day.
 Oheka II came to the notice of the German Navy, resulting in their development of the Schnellboot high speed torpedo craft within the restrictions of the Treaty of Versailles.

 Personal life

 Kahn's father was Bernhard Kahn, a son of Michael Kahn and Franziska Baer, a German-Jewish industrialist and banker who participated in the 1848 Revolt, and was condemned to death.
 He escaped to the United States, was naturalized an American citizen, and then returned to Germany ten years later to court and on October 17, 1860, married Emma Stephanie Eberstadt, whom he married on the condition that he not return to the United States.
 The couple had eight children and Otto was the third son.

 He married Adelaide Wolff on January 8, 1896.
 They had four children: Maud; Margaret, whose daughter Virginia Ryan became Virginia Ogilvy, Countess of Airlie; Gilbert; and Roger Wolff Kahn.

 Kahn was buried in the St. John's Memorial Cemetery in Laurel Hollow, New York.

+American stock broker Eugene J. Kahn was his cousin.